Mc-Zen/tidy/README.md

 **tidy** is a package that generates documentation directly in [Typst](https://typst.app/) for your Typst modules.
-It parses doc-comments similar to javadoc and co. and can be used to easily build a beautiful reference section for the parsed module.
-Within the doc-comments you may use (almost) any Typst syntax − so markup, equations and even figures are no problem!
+It parses doc-comments and can be used to easily build a reference section for a module.
+Doc-comments use Typst syntax − so markup, equations and even figures are no problem!

 > [!IMPORTANT]
 > In version 0.4.0, the default documentation syntax has changed.
 You can take a look at the [migration guide](docs/migration-to-0.4.0.md) or revert to the old syntax with `tidy.show-module(old-syntax: true, ...)`.